Pet health market growth in China

 The platform has an array of features that can be used to create and manage a community around a topic related to your brand.
 Use these tools to engage with your audience and exchange information with them but also to build your authority.

 Chinese e-commerce platforms

 In China more than everywhere else the reputation of a brand is what will make the difference.
 Chinese consumers do trust new brands and are not risk-takers, resulting in a very low conversion rate.
-E-reputation should be the base of your marketing strategy when doing e-commerce in China.
+E-reputation should be the basis of your marketing strategy when doing e-commerce in China.

 The most known e-commerce platforms, which sell all kinds of products, included pet health products, are: Tmall, Suning, Kaola, and JD.com.

 Tmall is the biggest B2C (business-to-consumer) platform in China.
 Tmall was launched by Alibaba group in 2010 and since its creation is the number one online sales platform in the Asian giant.
 Tmall is a general marketplace and offers consumers all kinds of products from over 100,000 brands.